Meshdynamics

 .All models may be ordered in an Intrinsic Safe enclosure powered by 3.3VDC for mining safety.

 .All models support P3MTM Persistent Mesh.
-The Factory default setting is P3M disabled.
-Enabled via NMS or SSH.
+Factory default setting is P3M disabled.
+Enabled via NMS.

 Explanation to Legend (numbers after black boxes refer to number markers above (1,2,3 ..)